Dan-CodeVoyager/Image-Similarity/README.md

 The details are as follows:

-1. Extract the features of each portrait.
+1. Extract the features of each portrait;
-2. Apply the k-means algorithm to process the feature matrix and form a robust clustering model.
+2. Apply the k-means algorithm to process the feature matrix and form a robust clustering model;
-3. Use this model and predict function to decide a new picture belongs to which cluster.
+3. Use this model and predict function to decide a new picture belongs to which cluster;
 4. Return all the portraits in this cluster.

 How to use it?

-1. Run the requirements.txt and import all the necessary packages.
+1. Run the requirements.txt and import all the necessary packages;
-2. Run the cluster function to train a model.
+2. Run the cluster function to train a model;
 3. Run the prediction function to get the most similar portraits.